mightybyte/monad-challenges/hakyll/pages/set5.md

 ---
-title: Set 5: Do Notation
+title: "Set 5: Do Notation"
 ---

 In this set, we are going to rewrite the challenges we completed in earlier sets using